Biography (2010)

 Ludger Hofmann-Engl

 In 2005, he devoted himself to investigating issues related to narcissistic personality disorder producing popular web-support material.
-Additionally, he published a paper on the issue of child abuse in 2006, which was welcomed by the NHS.
-In Autumn 2008, he delivered a speech on The Ethics of a seamless service towards economic independence during the general annual meeting of Croydon Family Groups.
-Since December 2008, he has been participating during The Big Questions on BBC 1 on a few occasions.
-His reasearch is focused on the reclassification of abnormal psychology.
+Additionally, he published a paper on the issue of child abuse in 2006, which was welcomed by the NHS (National Health Service, UK).
+In 2016 he published the paper Psychiatry in Dimensions.

-As a composer he believes in the necessity to create music of cognitive relevance.
-Thus, many of his compositional tools are based upon his cognitive research.
-He endeavours to develop complex musical structures which are in accordance with life experience - exceeding any description by simple models - creating music which he understands to be life affirmative.
-In this sense his music is related to basic concepts of descriptive statistics and information theory.
-His aesthetics are influenced by Nietzsche and Wittgenstein.
-At present he is working on his opera Über die Sprache (About language) with the overture and first scene completed and the second scene in progress.
-The opera will be completed probably in 2011/12.
-Three pieces based upon poems by A. E. Housman were completed in 2004 and have been reviewed by Kevin Whittingham (Housman Society Journal, volume 30, 2004).
+As a composer he endeavours to create music of cognitive relevance.
+Thus, many of his compositional tools are based upon cognitive concepts.
+He further attempts to develop complex musical structures which are in accordance with life experiences - exceeding descriptions via simple models - creating music which he understands to be life affirmative.
+In this sense his music is related strongly to contemporary similarity theory.
+His aesthetics are influenced by Nietzsche, Wittgenstein and Hume.
+In 2017, he presented this approach within the paper: 3 Sketches (Hofmann-Engl, 2016) An Analysis.
+He is currently working on Object I.IV.

-At the end of 2003, he premiered his three waltzes and his Fantasia in London.
-In his review, Paul Reader said that Chopin's op 68.2 was played to perfection.
+At the end of 2003, he premiered his Three Waltzes and his Fantasia in London.
+In his review, Paul Reader claimed that Chopin's op 68.2 was played to perfection.
 In 2006 he participated during the XV symposium of contemporary music in Rosario (Argentina) as a pianist, composer and lecturer.
 His talk The Role of the Composer in the Contemporary Society can be downloaded here.
-As a pianist, he appeared last in a concert in January 2009 during the Mussorgsky Family Project sponsored by the National Lottery via CALAT.
-He presented the results of this project during Meryc 2009 in Bologna.
-He record BWV 1080.14 in autumn 2009.
-He is planning to record Schumann's Kinderszenen in spring 2010.
+In Spring 2016 he was selected as a finalist with his piece Double Clarinet Concertissimo during the First Springnote Competition at MusicWiz.club closing with him in place 4 under public voting.

-In October 1999, he organized two simultaneous concerts with Internet live broadcasts held at the ICA London and New York in collaboration with the New York group Friends and Enemies of New Music.
+In 1999, he organized two simultaneous concerts with Internet live broadcasts held at the ICA London and New York in collaboration with the New York group Friends and Enemies of New Music.
 During the 5th anniversary and last concert of Chameleon Composers in 2000, he was acclaimed for his pianistic skills.

 Music Samples (mp3)